DaviRaubach/to_be_born_stone_to_die_cloud/README.md

-Lilypond score of the piece "To be Born Stone, to Die Cloud" (2018), for guitar and electronics.
+"To be Born Stone, to Die Cloud" (2018), for guitar and electronics.
+Score